muraliweb9/car-workflow-cloud-app/README-AWS.md

 ##### Step 4
 ![New Key Pair step 4](docs/aws_ec2_key_4.png)
 ##### Step 5
+Save the private key locally for use with Putty.
 ![New Key Pair step 5](docs/aws_ec2_key_5.png)

 ### Create an ECS Cluster